feathersui/feathersui-starling/documentation/help/markdown/features.md

 ## Skinning

--   All components may be skinned using regular Starling display objects.
+-   All components may be skinned using regular Starling display objects, like `Image` or `Quad`.

 -   Resizable skins using `scale9Grid` and `tileGrid`.